Why Do Some Parents Choose Nesting Custody Arrangements?

-Bird-nesting, or nesting, arrangements appear to have begun with the ultra-wealthy but they can be an economical alternative for divorcing spouses who are able to work together.
+Bird-nesting or nesting custody arrangements appear to have begun with the ultra-wealthy but they can be an economical alternative for divorcing spouses who are able to work together.

 In a nesting arrangement, instead of having two homes the children are shuffled back and forth between, there is a nest where the children live all the time.
 The parents live in the nest during their time with the children.
 There are creative options for where the parent lives when they aren’t in the nest.

-Nesting arrangements aren’t for everyone.
-The marital home may not afford itself well to being a nest so it may still need to be sold and a more appropriate home purchased.
+Nesting custody arrangements aren’t for everyone.
+The marital home may not afford well to being a nest so it may still need to be sold and a more appropriate home purchased.

 - For example, children can be responsible for picking up after themselves, washing dishes, and washing and folding the towels.
 (They’re not likely to shrink a favorite wool sweater if they only wash towels.)